 This could increase if your cat lives for longer than the average 15 years, or starts to suffer from health conditions that require expensive treatments.

-The breed of pedigree also is a big contributing factor to the average cost.
-You could be paying up to £1,000 for certain purebred cats.
+When purchasing cats, pedigree - and the specific breed - is also a big contributing factor to the average cost.
+You could be paying up to £1,200 for certain purebred cats.

 |Pedigree breed||Average cost to buy|

 Once you know you can afford to buy a cat, you have the extra accessories to think about, such as bedding, food and toys.

 This is usually quite flexible, as you have the freedom to decide what sort of bedding you want your cat to use.

 Cat beds can set you back anywhere between £20 and £50, depending on the quality, material and size you’re looking for.

 Of course, no matter how fancy the bed is, some cats will still prefer that sunny spot on the windowsill...or your bed.